intel/ittapi/docs/src/ittapi/collection-control-api.rst

 ------------------------------------

-The pause/resume calls shown in the following code snippet enable you to hide some intensive work that you are not currently focusing on:
+This example shows how you use pause/resume calls to hide intensive work that may not need attention for a brief period.

 .. code:: cpp